jclem/WorkflowComms/README.md

-# SlackActions
+# WorkflowCommms

-SlackActions provides an interface between GitHub Actions and Slack.
+WorkflowCommms provides an interface between GitHub Actions and Slack.